This Season Give Hope – Donate Now

 Beyond Just Surviving

-In the final scene of the musical Hamilton, Eliza Hamilton reflects on her life and on the life of her husband Alexander.
-In a beautiful tribute, she sings “Who Lives?
+In the final scene of the musical Hamilton, Eliza Hamilton reflects on her life and that of her husband, Alexander.
+In a beautiful tribute, she sings, “Who Lives?
 Who Dies?
 Who Tells Your Story?”
 I am always moved by that song.
-To me, it drives home the importance of stories as acknowledgment, inspiration, and guides for living.
+It drives home the importance of stories as acknowledgment, inspiration, and guides for living.

-In listening to the stories of those who have journeyed before us, we grow and gain wisdom.
-In sharing our stories we empower others and provide hope.
+I believe that listening to the stories of those who have gone before us helps us grow and gain wisdom.
+Sharing our stories empowers others and provides hope.

 In the weeks and months after my stepson Channing ended his life, dozens of people shared their stories with me.
 Their words pierced through the isolation and reassured me.
-Knowing others had survived similar losses, gave me hope.
-Now – 26 years later – I’d like to share my story with you.
+Knowing others had survived similar losses gave me hope.
+Now – so many years later – I’d like to share my story with you.
 It is a story that reflects archetypal themes of human loss and renewal, as old as womankind.

 Of course, there was a before and after …